kul-group/Kulkarni-Group-Handbook-v2/Classes_to_Take.md

 - ECS 032B: Object Oriented Programming (Note: you would not recieve credit for this course as a graduate student)
 - PHY 240C: Condensed Matter

-Add ECH/EMS 290 and 299 with Ambar to receive credit for lab work and group meeting (in addition to 290 lecture series in your first year)
+Add ECH/EMS 290 and 299 with Ambar to receive credit for lab work and group meeting (in addition to 290 lecture series, if required).
+Make sure you are meeting your department specific course requirements as well.